PedroSodreUFES/shopping-list-app/README.md

 3. Expo
 ### How does it work?
 + User writes and add stuff to the list.
-+ User can choose if it's already been picked.
++ User can mark the item if it's already been picked.
-+ User can de-select a chosen item if it wasn't picked.
++ User can de-select a chosen item if it wasn't picked yet.
-+ At th every end it looks like a to do list
++ At th every end it looks like a to do list.
 ## Lista de compras em React Native - pt
 ### Tecnologias
 1. Typescript